Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 If you’ve started adding performance parts to your WRX or STI, you’ve increased your engine's power output.
 That’s the goal, right?
 But more power means more cylinder pressure, which creates a higher volume of blow-by gases.
 The factory crankcase ventilation system was designed for stock power levels and can quickly become overwhelmed.
 When the stock system can’t keep up, pressure builds in the crankcase, which can lead to oil leaks and other issues.
 Upgrading your ventilation system isn't just an option; it's a necessary step to protect your engine and support your other performance parts.

-Handling Boost and Increased Blow-By
+Managing Higher Boost and Engine Blow-By

 Managing blow-by effectively is especially important when your engine is under high pressure from the turbo.
 During hard acceleration, your engine produces the most blow-by, and the PCV system has to work overtime.
 These gases, a mix of unburnt fuel and exhaust, are routed back into the intake to be re-burned.
 This process keeps harmful contaminants from building up in your engine oil and prevents them from being released into the atmosphere.
 A properly functioning system ensures your oil stays cleaner for longer and your engine operates efficiently, even under the demanding conditions that come with spirited driving or track use.

-Special Considerations for Performance Engines
+Key Factors for Modified Performance Engines

 For any modified Subaru engine, the stock ventilation system is simply not enough.
 This is where an Air/Oil Separator (AOS) becomes one of the most valuable upgrades you can make.
 An AOS is designed to capture the oil mist and other contaminants within the blow-by gases before they can re-enter your intake.
 The captured oil is then drained back into the engine, ensuring your intake tract, turbo, and intercooler stay clean and free of performance-robbing buildup.
 For heavily modified engines or those that see frequent track time, an effective AOS is essential for long-term reliability and consistent power for your STI.

-How to Maintain Your Subaru's PCV System
+Your PCV System Maintenance Checklist

 Keeping your Subaru’s crankcase ventilation system in top shape is one of the most effective ways to ensure long-term engine health.
 Proper maintenance is straightforward and doesn't require a complete workshop.
 By regularly checking a few key components, you can prevent common issues like oil leaks, excessive consumption, and damaging pressure buildup.
 Think of it as essential preventative care that protects your engine, whether you're commuting to work or pushing your car on the track.
 These simple habits will help your engine run cleaner and more efficiently for years to come.

-Inspect and Replace the PCV Valve
+When and How to Replace Your PCV Valve

 The PCV valve is the heart of the crankcase ventilation system, and it’s also a common failure point.
 A quick inspection can tell you a lot about its condition.
 With the engine off, remove the valve and give it a shake.
 If you hear a distinct rattling sound, it’s likely working correctly.
 If it’s silent or feels sluggish, it’s probably clogged with oil sludge and carbon deposits.
 Given how inexpensive this part is, it’s smart to replace it proactively.
 A good rule of thumb is to install a new PCV valve every 30,000 to 50,000 miles to keep the system flowing freely and protect your engine’s seals.